danielbodnar/awesome-stars/README.md

 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - An AI copilot for your second brain.
 Search and chat with your personal knowledge base, online or offline
 - [SamurAIGPT/EmbedAI](https://github.com/SamurAIGPT/EmbedAI) - An app to interact privately with your documents using the power of GPT, 100% privately, no data leaks
 - [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
-- [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your dumped files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you
 - [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - A privacy-first, self-hosted, fully open source personal knowledge management software, written in typescript and golang.
 - [Drakkar-Software/OctoBot](https://github.com/Drakkar-Software/OctoBot) - Open source crypto trading bot
 - [YaoApp/yao](https://github.com/YaoApp/yao) - :rocket: A performance app engine to create web services and applications in minutes.Suitable for AI, IoT, Industrial Internet, Connected Vehicles, DevOps, Energy, Finance and many other use-cases.